All Episodes

 And what captured my attention were the colors.

-At first I thought it was the Italian flag.
+At first, I thought it was the Italian flag.

 One of our residents said, no, it's the Mexican flag.

-So I went to the flagpole to see if the American flag was maybe on the ground, but they took it and they cut the rope to get the American flag down to put the Mexican flag up.
+So I went to the flagpole to see if the American flag was maybe on the ground, but they took it.

 At nearby Hamilton Middle School, child was asked to wipe off Mexican and U.S. flags painted on his face.

-Acts of protest that they vow to continue until Congress rejects legislation that would further restrict immigration immigration.
+Hundreds of other students carried Mexican flags during walkouts on Wednesday, acts of protest that they vow to continue until Congress rejects legislation that would further restrict immigration.

 It's amazing because look at all that isn't being done to secure the border on illegal immigration.